tensorflow/tensorflow/rocm_docs/SYNC_UPSTREAM.md

 This article shows the step to synchronize TensorFlow with upstream.
 The process is currently carried out manually but it could and should be automated.

+**Important:** Synchronization should be performed on a weekly basis.
+Even if it takes more than a week to merge the PR, the next weekly sync must not be postponed.
+This way, long breaks (e.g. one month) between syncs will be avoided.

 Useful github remote repositories (For reference)
 -------------------------------------------------